 By the age of 16, I was tuning floor pianos for several music stores and helping my father with school tunings and a few clients that were ok with a teenager tuning their piano.
 In the summer of 68, I graduated Geneseo Central High.
 That following summer, with the military draft hot on my heals, I enlisted into the US Air Force.
-Everywhere I ws stationed, I tuned pianos for music stores, churches, clubs and individuals.
+Everywhere I was stationed, I tuned pianos for music stores, churches, clubs and individuals.
 In 1973 I was honorably discharged and enrolled at SUNY Geneseo as a music major.
 Along with tuning pianos after class for music stores and some of dads clients, I was fortunate to obtain the contract at the university to service all their pianos.
-It was during this time that I turned a passion for composing and songwriting into reality.
+It was during this time that I turned my passion for composing and songwriting into reality.
 In the fall of 1977, I was approached by the management of Ronnie Milsap in Nashville and went down for a meeting that changed my world.
 By 1980, I relocated to Nashville and was writing songs with legends in the industry.

 The second week I was there, one of the co-writers I was working with learned of my piano skills and introduced me to Jimmy Cotton and Joe Scafe, engineers at the Music Mill Recording Studio.
-They asked if I would tune their studio Yamaha grand piano so they could asses my skills.
+They asked if I would tune their studio Yamaha C7 grand piano so they could asses my skills.
 Little did I know, the music group Alabama would be recording on that piano later in the day.
 My audition tuning went very well and within the next few weeks I was tuning over 20 studios in Nashville.

 Dan Hill recorded a song he collaborated with Barry Mann called “Sometimes When We Touch” in 1978.
-The legend session player Bobby Ogden performed the signature piano track on that song.
+The legendary session player Bobby Ogden performed the signature piano track on that song.
 He and Kirk Beasley, another top piano tech in Nashville, had a piano shop on 2nd avenue called United Piano Works.
 They approached me and asked if I would consider working with them.
 It was during this time that I was compelled to take my piano skills to a higher level.
 Kirk was extremely knowledgeable in piano construction and theory from studying under Baldwin and Steinway manufacturing techs.

 Under Kirk’s guidance, one of the first piano restoration projects in Nashville I was involved in was an 1892 Steinway upright owned by another top session player.
 After taking this Steinway from nothing to an outstanding instrument, piano restoration was in my blood.
 I began reading every publication on piano restoration, acoustic theories and papers published by leading piano engineers I could get my hands on.
 I became obsessed with the workings of the piano.
 In the years following, I rebuilt pianos for several recording studios, performance centers, the Grand Ole Opry and numerous professional musicians.

 I look forward to offering you the same compelling piano service that I have provided to thousands of satisfied clients for the past 5 decades.
-There are many Nashville clients I still maintain and I travel back every 4 to 6 weeks.
+There are many Nashville clients I still maintain so I travel back every 4 to 6 weeks.
 If you live in the greater Nashville area, let me know of your needs and I can place your name on my list to call when heading back.